Celestica (NYSE:CLS) Issues FY 2025 Earnings Guidance

+Celestica (NYSE:CLS – Get Rating) (TSE:CLS) last announced its quarterly earnings data on Wednesday, January 26th.
+The technology company reported $0.44 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.39 by $0.05.
+The firm had revenue of $1.51 billion for the quarter, compared to analyst estimates of $1.50 billion.
+Celestica had a return on equity of 11.41% and a net margin of 1.84%.
+During the same quarter in the prior year, the company posted $0.26 earnings per share.
+On average, equities research analysts predict that Celestica will post 1.61 EPS for the current fiscal year.

-A number of institutional investors have recently modified their holdings of the stock.
-UBS Group AG lifted its position in Celestica by 16.1% during the third quarter.
-UBS Group AG now owns 7,154 shares of the technology company’s stock valued at $64,000 after purchasing an additional 993 shares during the period.
-Wells Fargo & Company MN lifted its position in Celestica by 13.7% during the second quarter.
-Wells Fargo & Company MN now owns 10,157 shares of the technology company’s stock valued at $80,000 after purchasing an additional 1,221 shares during the period.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Norges Bank purchased a new position in Celestica during the fourth quarter worth about $12,972,000.
+JustInvest LLC lifted its position in Celestica by 34.4% during the fourth quarter.
+JustInvest LLC now owns 14,057 shares of the technology company’s stock worth $156,000 after buying an additional 3,598 shares during the period.
+Goldman Sachs Group Inc. lifted its position in Celestica by 107.4% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 30,700 shares of the technology company’s stock worth $342,000 after buying an additional 15,900 shares during the period.
 Legal & General Group Plc lifted its position in Celestica by 2.7% during the fourth quarter.
-Legal & General Group Plc now owns 109,567 shares of the technology company’s stock valued at $1,223,000 after purchasing an additional 2,927 shares during the period.
-JustInvest LLC lifted its position in Celestica by 34.4% during the fourth quarter.
-JustInvest LLC now owns 14,057 shares of the technology company’s stock valued at $156,000 after purchasing an additional 3,598 shares during the period.
-Finally, Jane Street Group LLC bought a new position in Celestica during the third quarter valued at approximately $125,000.
-Institutional investors own 60.38% of the company’s stock.
+Legal & General Group Plc now owns 109,567 shares of the technology company’s stock worth $1,223,000 after buying an additional 2,927 shares during the period.
+Finally, Millennium Management LLC lifted its position in Celestica by 158.3% during the fourth quarter.
+Millennium Management LLC now owns 727,562 shares of the technology company’s stock worth $8,098,000 after buying an additional 445,852 shares during the period.
+Hedge funds and other institutional investors own 60.38% of the company’s stock.

 Celestica Inc provides hardware platform and supply chain solutions in North America, Europe, and Asia.
 It operates through two segments, Advanced Technology Solutions, and Connectivity & Cloud Solutions.
 The company offers a range of product manufacturing and related supply chain services, including design and development, engineering, supply chain management, new product introduction, component sourcing, electronics manufacturing and assembly, testing, complex mechanical assembly, systems integration, precision machining, order fulfillment, logistics, asset management, product licensing, and after-market repair and return services.